yingweiwo

 Biological Half-Life

-A pharmacokinetic study in 12 healthy individuals determined the mean plasma half-life of bisoprolol to be 10-12 hours.
-Another study comprised of healthy patients determined the elimination half-life to be approximately 10 hours.
-Renal impairment increased the half-life to 18.5 hours.
+A pharmacokinetic study in 12 healthy subjects determined the mean plasma half-life of bisoprolol to be 10–12 hours.
+Another study in healthy patients determined its elimination half-life to be approximately 10 hours.
+Renal impairment prolongs the half-life to 18.5 hours.

-In patients with cirrhosis of the liver, the elimination of Zebeta (bisoprolol fumarate) is more variable in rate and significantly slower than that in healthy subjects, with plasma half-life ranging from 8.3 to 21.7 hours.
+In patients with cirrhosis, the clearance rate of Zebeta (bisoprolol fumarate) fluctuated considerably and was significantly slower than in healthy subjects, with plasma half-lives ranging from 8.3 to 21.7 hours.

-The plasma elimination half-life is 9-12 hours and is slightly longer in elderly patients, in part because of decreased renal function in that population.
+The plasma elimination half-life was 9–12 hours, with a slightly longer half-life in elderly patients, partly due to decreased renal function in this population.

 Toxicity/Toxicokinetics